Cokile/CCActivityHUD/README.md

 #### More options

-- Instead of using `show` to show the default indicator animation type,  you can specify the type to show (To see what tpyes you can use, see Indicator animation type section below).
+- Instead of using `show` to show the default indicator animation type,  you can specify the type to show (To see what tpyes you can use, see [Indicator animation type section](https://github.com/Cokile/CCActivityHUD#indicator-animation-type)).

 ```objective-c
 [self.activityHUD showWithType:CCActivityHUDIndicatorTypeDynamicArc];